 Whether it means appealing to full-fledged digital nomads or everyday office workers who are trying to combine work and leisure, the market has been pivoting to accommodate them.
-Booking.com recently created its Work-Friendly Program, with many home partners who offer work amenities joining to attract these valuable guests.
+Booking.com recently created its Work-Friendly Programme, with many home partners who offer work amenities joining to attract these valuable guests.
 Homes and apartments with work-friendly amenities accounted for 40% of new bookings in April and June.
-Hotels have also begun investing in the trend, with large chains like Marriott, Hilton and Hyatt recently rolling out work-oriented programs.
+Hotels have also begun investing in the trend, with large chains like Marriott, Hilton and Hyatt recently rolling out work-oriented programmes.

-With the race on to provide suitable workspaces for this slice of the traveler market, it’s worth asking: what do remote workers look for when choosing accommodations?
+With the race on to provide suitable workspaces for this slice of the traveller market, it’s worth asking: what do remote workers look for when choosing accommodations?
 We spoke to two prominent travel bloggers whose lives revolve around hopping from accommodation to accommodation.

 A decade of working from anywhere